filtoor/cnft-spam-filter/README.md

 Change assetId to whatever you want to see features being extracted.

 ## TODO:
-- Get a spam and ham set using tensor and solcinerator
-- Train a naive bayes classifier on the spam and ham set and save the weights
+- better spam and ham set for default model
-- Classify using the trained classifier
+- better examples